 Whether you are a landlord setting renewal rates or a tenant evaluating a lease renewal, understanding the dollar impact of a rent increase matters.
-This calculator converts a percentage increase into the new monthly rent, the monthly dollar change, and the cumulative cost over any period — useful for budgeting, negotiation, and comparing against market comps.
+This calculator converts a percentage increase into the new monthly rent, or a proposed new rent into the implied percentage increase — plus the monthly dollar change and cumulative cost over any period.
+Useful for budgeting, negotiation, and comparing against market comps.

 How to use this calculator